Omgupta2038/WeatherAppReactJs/README.md

 A simple weather application built with React.js and utilizing the OpenWeatherAPI to display weather information for a given city.

-## Demo

-Include a link to a live demo of your Weather App (e.g., Netlify, GitHub Pages).

-## Screenshots

-Include screenshots of your Weather App to give users a quick visual overview.

 ## Features